Descendants: The Rise of Red: Plot

 Posing as exchange students, Red and Chloe enroll at Merlin Academy and meet Ella and Bridget, the teenage personas of Cinderella and the Queen of Hearts, and begin to seek ways to change the "present".
 They are shocked at their mothers' personalities, with Bridget being nice to a fault and Ella having no interest in royalty.
-They all hang out in the courtyard when they meet the younger versions of the villains and Uliana, Ursula's younger sister.
-After purposely eating too many of Bridget's enchanted flamingo feathered cupcakes, Uliana turns into a flamingo.
-A short chase for Bridget ensues, with it ending in Ella pulling Bridget away from Uliana, causing the latter to lose her balance, and fall into an artificial pond.
-When Uliana emerges from the water, having been reverted to her human form and humiliated in front of the whole school, she decides to take revenge on Bridget.
+They also meet the younger versions of some of Auradon’s future villains, led by Uliana, Ursula's younger sister.
+After purposely eating too many of Bridget's enchanted flamingo-feathered cupcakes, Uliana briefly turns into a flamingo and is humiliated in front of the whole school, so she decides to take revenge on Bridget.

-They decide to talk to Ella to find out more, and find out that Uliana hangs out at the Black Lagoon.
-Red and Chloe overhear the plan to give Bridget a cupcake that will turn her into a monster during the dance, using a sorcerer's cookbook.
+Red and Chloe decide to talk to Ella to find out more, and find out that Uliana hangs out at the Black Lagoon, where they overhear the villains planning to give Bridget a cupcake that will turn her into a monster during the dance, using a sorcerer's cookbook.
 Realizing this must have been the prank that turned Bridget evil, Red and Chloe find the cookbook in Merlin's study, and after struggling with the defenses Merlin has put in place, they are successful.
 However, the villains are able to take it from them, but because the book should not fall "into the wrong hands," they are magically frozen, and Merlin discovers them and gives them detention.
-Red is able to hide the cookbook and the two of them head back to the present.
+Red is able to hide the cookbook, and the two girls head back to the present.

-They return to the time Uma was giving her speech, and the Queen of Hearts delivers the same lines she gave in the original timeline.
-Red is initially scared that nothing changed, but is relieved to see that her mom is wearing a lighter gown and creates a series of heart bubbles for the celebration.
+Red and Chloe return to the present as Uma is giving her speech, and the Queen of Hearts delivers the same lines she gave in the original timeline.
+Red initially fears that nothing has changed, but is relieved to see that the Queen is now wearing a lighter gown and merely creates a cloud of heart-shaped bubbles for the celebration.
 Through narration, Uma informs the audience that this is a happy ending, but hints that messing with the fabric of time can have dangerous consequences, and that the story is not over yet.